 It's a little too big to fit in most pockets, but quite a bit smaller than my Canon 5D and 20D.
 I really wanted the features and quality to get great nature photographs with the G11 that the pocket-sized, point and shoot cameras can't quite match.

 The two most important features for me were the zoom lens and the ability to shoot in raw mode.
 Shooting raw gives me complete control on processing the images the way that I want.
 I can also go back and process them differently in I want to achieve a different effect.

 Below, I've included a video of storm photos taken by Warren Faidley.
 If you can, watch and listen on a computer hooked up to a surround system.
 It is quite a magnificent way to view and enjoy nature photography when you are inside, safe, warm and dry.

 Often it's a matter of being in the right place at the right time.
 Like anything else, if you make it a point to constantly look for something, you will notice more opportunities to capture it with photography.
 Our minds can only process a very tiny percentage of the visual information that is presented to us through our eyes.
 We all have the ability to "focus" (no pun intended) on capturing a certain kind of photography subject.

 Photography by Warren Faidley, a known, full-time storm chaser, journalist and weather adventurer.
 His web site is www.stormchaser.com.

-Another one of the tips for taking digital photography is to learn a few basic rules of composition such as the Rule of Thirds in Photography.
+Another one of the tips for taking photos of storms is to use a few rules of composition such as the rule of thirds , leading lines, balance.